Related ToolsDocument360GuruSliteConfluenceNotionBloomfireFreshdesk

 GuruEnterprise knowledge management in workflow$300/month (10-seat minimum)4.7/5

-Quick verdict: Document360 wins for teams serious about reducing support tickets through AI-powered self-service.
-Guru excels at enterprise-scale knowledge delivery across multiple tools.
-Slite offers the best value for bootstrapped teams needing AI capabilities without enterprise pricing.
+Quick verdict: Document360 wins for AI-powered ticket deflection, Guru for enterprise-scale knowledge delivery across tools, and Slite for bootstrapped teams needing AI without enterprise pricing.

 PlatformPricing ModelAI ApproachBest ForRating